Authentication

 Legacy API Authentication

-The ZIA Ansible Collection supports the following environments:
+The ZIA Ansible Collection supports the following cloud environments for Legacy:

 • zscaler